mvextensions/mvbasic/README.md

 # MVBasic Extension

 This [Visual Studio Code][vs_code] extension is used for syntax highlighting, IntelliSense and program formating for PickBasic code development.
-We hope this project to sparks a sense of community involvement and action within the MultiValue and Pick Database space and if that is exciting to you, we'd love to have you help out!
+We hope this project sparks a sense of community involvement and action within the MultiValue and Pick Database space and if that is exciting to you, we'd love to have you help out!
 Please see our [Contribution Guidelines][contribution_guidelines] and [Code of Conduct][code_of_conduct] for more information.

 ## Installation